TRADITION NEVER LOOKED SO GOOD!

 The Seminar encourages presentations that use original research, especially primary or underused resources (letters and diaries, newspaper accounts, portraits, prints and photographs, business records, museum collections and autobiographies).
 Talks are often accompanied by a Power Point presentation and typically last 45 minutes, with 15 minutes for questions.
 Most presenters receive a small stipend.

-If you would like to be considered to speak or present at Shaker Seminar in 2015, submit a one-page abstract to Lesley Herzberg at email@example.com.
+To be considered as a speaker or presenter for Shaker Seminar 2015, submit a one-page abstract to Lesley Herzberg at firstname.lastname@example.org.

 Shaker Seminar encourages attendees to sell or trade books, artifacts, t-shirts, and other Shaker-related items with each other.
 This is a great way to acquire obscure material about the Shakers largely unavailable otherwise.